fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 * [ ] The `CallWithWitnesses` node requires both the legacy and updated MethodInfos to be provided.
 This may be painful if people attempt to create this node from nothing.

-* [ ] Decide whether the change in behaviour w.r.t. reflection is acceptable.
-If not, we may need to codegen the additional method differently.

 * [ ] Adjust the LeafExpressionEvaluator to actually use the extra `CallWithWitnesses` node to do better evaluation.